Becheler/Becheler.github.io/my_collections/_posts/2025-08-30-effective-boost-review-manager.md

 ## The Official Start Email: "Review Begins"

-Once the review period arrives, the Review Manager sends a **“Review Begins Now” email**.
+Once the review period arrives, the Review Manager sends a **“Review Begins Today” email**.
 This is the formal kickoff: it marks the exact opening date, reminds the community of the review period, and encourages active participation.
 Unlike the earlier *announcement* (sent in advance to raise awareness), this one emphasizes *action* — it asks people to read, test, and submit their reviews.

 It also usually includes **guiding questions** so reviewers know what to look for, which lowers the barrier for participation.

-### ✉️ Template: "Review Starts Now" Email
+### ✉️ Template: "Review Begins Today" Email

     Subject: [<short lib name>] Review of <Library Name> begins today (<start date>–<end date>)